ianrumac/redukks/readme.md

 Let's start with the simplest case, a simple store.
 We'll start with a simple counter implementation, with only a store without reducers or actions.
+In general, if you prefer not to write reducers, you can use the `BasicStore` class, which is a simple store exposing an `update` function with a closure that takes in the current state and returns a new state.
 ```kotlin

 data class CountState(val total: Int)